 Method 1: iOS App Ad Hoc Distribution

-In iOS app ad hoc distribution, a distribution provisioning profile is to be created and the test devices are needed to be registered with Apple developer account (US $99 per year) prior to distribution.
+In iOS app ad hoc distribution, a distribution provisioning profile is to be created and the test devices are needed to be registered with Apple developer account (US $99 per year) prior to enterprise app distribution.
 To register the test devices, it is necessary to obtain UDID of each device.

-In case you don’t know how to get UDID, read this section, otherwise, skip to next paragraph.
+In case you don’t know how to get UDID, read this section, otherwise, skip to the next paragraph.

 How to obtain UDID?

-Open iTunes on your computer and connect iPhone or iPad.
+Open iTunes on your computer and connect the iPhone or iPad.
 A button ‘iPad’ or ‘iPhone’ is displayed on the screen, click it.
 The device description is displayed on the screen.
 Click on the device’s serial number displayed on the screen.
 Now, go to Edit > Copy Identifier (UDID).

 Once UDID is obtained, add the devices to the Apple developer account.
 Develop your app and archive it to have a .ipa file.
 Now, open Archives Organizer and select the archive, click on the Export button and select “Save for Ad-Hoc Deployment”.
 At this stage, the app will be signed with the distribution certificate.
 The next step is to select a team.
 In this step, Xcode automatically creates a provisioning profile.
 There are three ways in which an app can be installed on test devices.